mikerhyssmith/ts-barrelr/README.md

 ts-barrelr automates the production of index.ts barrel files.

-Ts-barrelr will produce an index.ts containing all files and folders within the folder containing the current file in the editor window.
+ts-barrelr will produce an index.ts containing all files and folders within the folder containing the current file open in the editor window.

-Running the barrelr with an existing index.ts will update it with any changes to files within the folder.
+Running barrelr where an index.ts exists will update it with any changes to files within the folder.

 The default keybinding to barrel is "ctrl-alt-b" for windows and linux users and "cmd-alt-b" for mac users.

+By default ts-barrelr will use single quotes as the default quotemark for imports in index.ts files.
+This can be changed to double quotes using the setting: **barrelr.useDoubleQuotes**

 ## Upcoming Features